-If you are a non-resident landlord and own more than one property you will be able to view the details on multiple properties, however you will need to contact hsg.homeownership@southwark.gov.uk to register for this.
+If you are a non-resident landlord and own more than one property you will be able to view the details on multiple properties, however you will need to visit our contact us webpage to register for this.

-4. Resident Services
+4. Resident services area management

-Southwark Council has three Resident Services Teams that manage many of the day-to-day services for homeowners.
+Southwark Council has three Resident Services Area Management Teams that manage many of the dayto-day services for homeowners and tenants.